zen0bit/awesome-stars/topics.md

 ## android

+- [rainxchzed/Github-Store](https://github.com/rainxchzed/Github-Store) - A free, open-source app store for GitHub releases — browse, discover, and install apps with one click.
+Powered by Kotlin and Compose Multiplatform for Android & Desktop.
 - [xoureldeen/Vectras-VM-Android](https://github.com/xoureldeen/Vectras-VM-Android) - It's a Virtual Machine App for Android Which is Based on QEMU
 - [massivemadness/Squircle-CE](https://github.com/massivemadness/Squircle-CE) - 👨‍💻 Squircle CE is a fast and free multi-language code editor for Android
 - [aleksey-saenko/MusicRecognizer](https://github.com/aleksey-saenko/MusicRecognizer) - An Android application for music recognition that uses AudD and ACRCloud services to perform song identification.